-Further confirmed speakers include: Vivienne Artz, Women in Banking and Finance; Susanne Chishti, FINTECH Circle; Simon Culhane, Chartered Institute for Securities and Investment; Dr Gbenga Ibikunle, University of Edinburgh; And Johnny Timpson, Scottish Widows and Disability Champion, Insurance, DWP.
+Further confirmed speakers include: Vivienne Artz, Women in Banking and Finance and Refinitiv; Susanne Chishti, FINTECH Circle; Simon Culhane, Chartered Institute for Securities and Investment; Seema Farazi, EY; Pauline Hawkes-Bunyan, The Investment Association; Dr Gbenga Ibikunle, University of Edinburgh; Catherine Sezen, Association of Colleges and Johnny Timpson, Scottish Widows and DWP.

 - Ensuring financial services has the skills to maintain its position as a world leading financial centre;

 - Implementing the financial services T Level - and supporting business and the education system to produce the workforce of the future;

 - Closing the skills gap - upskilling the existing workforce, adapting to new technologies and securing the pipeline of talent post-Brexit;

 - Building healthy cultures in financial services - an industry perspective;

 - Culture in financial services - improving diversity, workplace health and the image of the sector; and

 - The future for the Women in Finance Charter - and priorities for strengthening the financial services workforce to support the sector maintain its competitiveness.